-We represent Artspace Projects, Inc. ("Artspace"), a non-profit real estate developer specializing in creating, owning and operating affordable spaces for artists and creative businesses, and the applicant under Development Permit No. KAK 14-101 for the development of the Ola Ka 'Ilima Artspace Lofts project ("Lofts Project").
-We also represent Ola Ka 'Ilima Lofts, Limited Liability Limited Partnership ("LLLP"), the entity that will develop the Lofts Project.
-The Lofts Project is a proposed mixed-use affordable rental housing and commercial project located within the Mauka Area of the Kakaako Community Development District, on land owned by the Hawaii Community Development Authority ("HCDA").
+As you are know, we represent Artspace Projects, Inc. ("Artspace"), a Section 501(c)3 non-profit real estate developer specializing in creating, owning and operating affordable spaces for artists and creative businesses.
+Hawaii Community Development Authority ("HCDA") issued Development Permit No. KAK 14-101 to Artspace on January 21, 2015 for the development of the Ola Ka 'Ilima Artspace Lofts project ("Lofts Project"), a mixed-use affordable rental housing and commercial project located within the Mauka Area of the Kakaako Community Development District, on land owned by HCDA.
+We also represent Ola Ka 'Ilima Lofts, Limited Liability Limited Partnership ("Ola Ka 'Ilima"), the entity that will develop the Lofts Project.
+Ola Ka 'Ilima and HCDA will be entering into a 65-year ground lease of the above-referenced subject property to allow for the construction and operation of the Lofts Project.